Wolverine971/9takes/src/blog/people/techies/Elon-Musk.md

 	import  PopCard  from "../../../lib/components/atoms/PopCard.svelte";
 </script>

-<p class="firstLetter">Ever wondered what makes Elon Musk tick?
+<p class="firstLetter"> What makes Elon Musk tick?
 You know, the guy behind Tesla, SpaceX, and even PayPal.
 Today, we're diving deep into his mind, exploring his personality through the lens of the Enneagram Type 5.
-So, grab a cup of coffee, and let's get started.
+So, please grab a cup of coffee, and let's get started.
 And hey, if you find this intriguing, check out 9takes to explore your personality!</p>

 > **Disclaimer** This analysis of Elon Musk's Enneagram type is purely speculative, based on publicly available information, and may not reflect the actual personality type of Elon.